 Change from Within

 A final point that was emphasized by the panel is that the change has to come from the Somalis themselves.
 Ambassador Donald Teitlebaum is confident that the Somali population has the ability to make the necessary changes.
 He stated that, “Somalis have a remarkable ability to be practical.
 They [can] reach their own methods of reconciliation.”
 In Jennings’s opinion, the best way to secure Somalia’s future is, “to stand ready to support the priorities identified by the Somali people.

 The central point of this conference was that the journey that lies ahead will be long, but the progress made already is substantial.
 The battle has to be led on all fronts in order to reach stability.
 Ambassador Teitlebaum concluded that, “It will be a long and difficult journey, but its Somalia’s best hope for success.”

-Associate Professor of Conflict Resolution, School of Conflict Analysis and Resolution, George Mason University
+Associate Professor of International Affairs, Elliot School of International Affairs, George Washington University